tedmiston/notes/README.md

 # Notes

-An unassuming place to think about what I'm learning.
+An unassuming place to accumulate knowledge.

 > "An investment in knowledge pays the best interest."
 >